camunda/camunda-platform/docker-compose/camunda-8.6/README.md

 ## Securing the Zeebe API

-By default, the Zeebe GRPC API is publicly accessible without requiring any client credentials for development purposes.
+By default, the Zeebe gRPC API is publicly accessible without requiring any client credentials for development purposes.

-You can however enable authentication of GRPC requests in Zeebe by setting the environment variable `ZEEBE_AUTHENTICATION_MODE` to `identity`, e.g. via running:
+You can however enable authentication of gRPC requests in Zeebe by setting the environment variable `ZEEBE_AUTHENTICATION_MODE` to `identity`, e.g. via running:
 ```
-ZEEBE_AUTHENTICATION_MODE=identity docker compose up -d
+ZEEBE_AUTHENTICATION_MODE=identity docker compose --profile full up -d
 ```
 or by modifying the default value in the [`.env`](.env) file.